malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 ├── tests                 <- Contains all pytest for Github workflow │   └── test_data         <- Checks if data exist and the data shape │   ├── test_model        <- Check if the trained model is correct
-└── .gitignore            <- Data that are now pushed to GitHub └── data.dvc              <- Links the newest data from GCP Cloud Storage └── environment.yml       <- Requirements for new conda env, also used inside docker └── LICENSE               <- Open-source license info ├── Makefile              <- Makefile with convenience commands like `make data` or `make train` ├── pyproject.toml        <- Project (python) configuration file ├── README.md             <- The top-level README which you are reading right now ├── requirements.txt      <- The pip requirements file for reproducing the environment
+├── .gitignore            <- Data that are now pushed to GitHub ├── .pre-commit-config    <- Formats the code following pep8 and mirror requirements.txt ├── LICENSE               <- Open-source license info ├── Makefile              <- Makefile with convenience commands like `make data` or `make train` ├── README.md             <- The top-level README which you are reading right now ├── data.dvc              <- Links the newest data from GCP Cloud Storage ├── environment.yml       <- Requirements for new conda env, also used inside docker ├── pyproject.toml        <- Project (python) configuration file └── requirements.txt      <- The pip requirements file for reproducing the environment
 ```

 ## 🙏 Acknowledgements